axlcr77/startup/README.md

 Use JSON.stringify function as the second argument when you set an item into local storage with the desired array or other data type as the argument.

+Simon Service Notes

+Math.random returns a number between 0 and 1 with 0 included and 1 excluded.
+The number is then multiplied by 1000 because those are the numbers that the link uses to display an image.

+Fetch call question:
+Index Question:

 Midterm Notes!
 [HTML_Commands](https://user-images.githubusercontent.com/122303433/223302846-bed449bc-62ce-43ee-9ee5-06c33e27c760.png)